Variational formula for the time-constant of first-passage percolation: Introduction

 \subsection{Overview}

 First-passage percolation is a growth model in a random medium introduced by~\citet{hammersley_first-passage_1965}.
-Consider the nearest-neighbor directed graph on the cubic lattice $\Z^d$.
-We will define the model when the random medium consists of positive edge-weights attached to the edges of this graph.
+We consider the case where the random medium consists of positive edge weights attached to the edges of the undirected nearest-neighbor graph on the cubic lattice $\Z^d$.